 While it is not only overweight ponies that get laminitis, the weight of all equines should be carefully managed to reduce the associated risk.
 Horses of all types need to go into the spring in lean condition (where you can easily feel and just start to see their ribs) to avoid the risk of obesity as the levels of nutrition in grazing improve.
-Winter is a great opportunity to achieve weight loss in overweight equines by keeping them unrugged and not increasing hard feed, until really needed.
+Winter is a great opportunity to achieve weight loss in overweight equines by keeping them unrugged and not increasing hard feed, unless the horse drops clearly below a healthy bodyweight.
 Grazing muzzles can be used all year round to help control weight gain.

 All horses hooves should be attended to by a qualified farrier every four to six weeks, whether they are shod or not, to maintain correct hoof balance and health.
 Appropriate shoeing can make a huge difference to the chronic laminitic by supporting the structures in the foot properly.
 There are many options of useful shoes designed to help laminitis cases including mouldable thermoplastic shoes and clogs amongst others.

 The farrier who sees the case every few weeks is also in an excellent position to guide the horse owner, who sees their animal daily and therefore may not notice changes, especially in weight.